alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 --------------------------------------------------------------------------------

-# Right on Time: Multi-Temporal Convolutions for Human Action Recognition in Videos
+# Multi-Temporal Convolutions for Human Action Recognition in Videos
 ## Abstract
-The variations in the temporal performance of human actions observed in videos present challenges for their extraction using fixed-sized convolution kernels in CNNs.
-We present an approach that is more flexible in terms of processing the input at multiple timescales.
-We introduce Multi-Temporal networks that model spatio-temporal patterns of different temporal durations at each layer.
-To this end, they employ novel 3D convolution (MTConv) blocks that consist of a short stream for local space-time features and a long stream for features spanning across longer times.
-By aligning features of each stream with respect to the global motion patterns using recurrent cells, we can discover temporally coherent spatio-temporal features with varying durations.
-We further introduce sub-streams within each of the block pathways to reduce the computation requirements.
-The proposed MTNet architectures outperform state-of-the-art 3D-CNNs on five action recognition benchmark datasets.
-Notably, we achieve at 87.22% top-1 accuracy on HACS, and 58.39% top-1 at Kinectics-700.
-We further demonstrate the favorable computational requirements.
-Using sub-streams, we can further achieve a drastic reduction in parameters (\~60%) and GLOPs (\~74%).
-Experiments using transfer learning finally verify the generalization capabilities of the multi-temporal features
+Effective extraction of temporal patterns is crucial for the recognition of temporally varying actions in video.
+We argue that the fixed-sized spatio-temporal convolution kernels used in convolutional neural networks (CNNs) can be improved to extract informative motions that are executed at different time scales.
+To address this challenge, we present a novel convolution block that is capable of extracting spatio-temporal patterns at multiple temporal resolutions.
+Our proposed multi-temporal convolution (MTConv) blocks utilize two branches that focus on brief and prolonged spatio-temporal patterns, respectively.
+The extracted time-varying features are aligned in a third branch, with respect to global motion patterns through recurrent cells.
+The proposed blocks are lightweight and can be integrated into any 3D-CNN architecture.
+This introduces a substantial reduction in computational costs.
+Extensive experiments on Kinetics, Moments in Time and HACS action recognition benchmark datasets demonstrate competitive performance of MTConvs compared to the state-of-the-art with a significantly lower computational footprint.
 <p align="center">
 <i></i>
 <br>